 "I was also amused by your profile and impressed by your ninja-diva-level self confidence."

-Expanding my consciousness and spirituality, and sharing the wisdom of several lifetimes and challenging those around me to "not hold the bouquet of flowers too tightly".
+Expanding my consciousness, spirituality, gratitude and challenging those around me to "not hold the bouquet of flowers too tightly".

 Being a friend and confidante (what's said in this room, stays in this room).